During the lease term in Manassas

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Manassas.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good source for property owners in Manassas
+a free reference for property owners in Manassas

-- Before you move a tenant into your property in Manassas
+- Before you put a renter in your rental in Manassas

 - Collections and evictions